RedBeardLab/rediSQL/README.md

 Right now the module is intended to be used on a sigle machine.

-SQL doesn't works flawless in case of tuple distributed in several different host.
+SQL doesn't works flawless in case of tuple distributed in several different host, for a variety of reason.

 The module is not going to distribute tuple over different host, however it may distributed databases.